-Only stockholders of record are entitled to vote at the Annual Meeting.
-A stockholder of record is a stockholder of our Company as of the close of business on the Record Date.
-On the Record Date, there were 83,169,060 shares of our Common Stock outstanding (excluding treasury shares) held by approximately 169 registered holders of record and 17,700 beneficial owners.
+Because we are holding the Annual Meeting entirely online, both stockholders of record and beneficial owners of our Common Stock as of the close of business on the Record Date are entitled to vote at the Annual Meeting.
+On the Record Date, there were 82,823,862 shares of our Common Stock outstanding (excluding treasury shares) held by approximately 165 registered holders of record and 23,750 beneficial owners.